gomorpheus/morpheus-docs/infrastructure/networks/security_groups.rst

 To add Cloud security group

 #.
 Navigate to `Infrastructure -> Clouds`
 #.
-Click the name of the cloud to add an ACL.
+Click the name of the desired cloud to add a security group
 #.
-Click the Security Groups tab.
+Click the Networks tab
 #.
-Click the `Edit Security Groups` button.
+Within the "Security Groups" section, click on a security group to edit its rules
 #.
-Click the + (Add) button next to the Security Group(s) in the Available Security Groups list to add to Added Security groups list.
-#.
-Save Changes
+Alternatively, click :guilabel:`+ ADD SECURITY GROUP` to create a new one

 Remove Cloud Security Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^